plusworx/gmin/README.md

 Administration CLI for Google G Suite written in Go (aka Golang). gmin performs actions by using credentials of a service account that has delegated domain-wide authority and the email address of a user with administrative authority.

 ## Usage
-A Wiki is on the list of tasks.
+A Wiki is on the list of tasks on the upcoming roadmap.

 Commands usually take the form of `gmin <verb> <object> <flags>`.
 Although there may be the odd exception like `gmin whoami`.